 When of the city's oldest restaurants, Bohemian Cafe, closed in 2016, the neighorhood seemed doomed.
 But, it's enjoying a revival thanks to local entrepreneurs who've opened in the area, including Infusion Brewery who opened a location in the former Bohemian Cafe (and keep the vibe alive inside and out).

-You'll find second-hand shops like New Wave Clothing, Scout and Pretty in Patina in Little Bohemia, plus quirky bars like Fizzy’s Fountain & Liquors and Beercade 2.
+You'll find second-hand shops like New Wave Clothing and Pretty in Patina in Little Bohemia, plus quirky bars like Fizzy’s Fountain & Liquors and Beercade 2.

 Little Bohemia is mostly along 13th Street, between Pine and William streets.